Arnold Sodeman: Execution

-Sodeman had not wanted a reprieve because of the fear that if he lived, he may have committed more murders.
-Sodeman spent a good deal of his time, playing draughts with Edward Cornelius, who was under sentence of death for the murder of Reverend Cecil in Fitzroy in November of last year.
+Sodeman had not wanted a reprieve because of the fear that if he lived he might commit more murders.
+Sodeman spent a good deal of his time playing draughts with Edward Cornelius, who was under sentence of death for the murder of Reverend Cecil in Fitzroy in November of the previous year.
 He was hanged and buried at Pentridge Prison, Coburg, on 1 June 1936.
-An autopsy disclosed that he was suffering from leptomeningitis, a degenerative disease which could cause serious congestion of the brain when aggravated by alcohol.
+An autopsy disclosed that he was suffering from leptomeningitis, a degenerative disease that could cause serious inflammation of the brain when aggravated by alcohol.

 Media

 In 1965 the Australian television series Homicide based episode 39 "A Lonely Place" on the case.
 The episode first went to air in November 1965 and was introduced by actor John Fegan, warning of the importance of protecting children.
 Unlike many episodes, the episode ended without a voice over stating what the legal results of the case had been (for example, whether the offender was sentenced to death but later reprieved).

-On the seventy-fifth anniversary of the murder of Ethel Belshaw, Leongatha newspaper ‘’’The Great Southern Star’’’ published an interview with Maureen Lewis (née Keighery) who was the Soderman's neighbour in 1935.
-Lewis was with the Sodeman family.
-On the same day he murdered Belshaw.
+On the seventy-fifth anniversary of the murder of Ethel Belshaw, Leongatha newspaper ‘’’The Great Southern Star’’’ published an interview with Maureen Lewis (née Keighery) who was the Sodeman's neighbour in 1935.
+Lewis was with the Sodeman family on the day he murdered Belshaw.
 Lewis had travelled with the Sodemans from Leongatha for a fun day in the sun.
 She was friends with the Sodemans’ child Joan, a girl of similar age.
 “On the day Ethel was murdered.
 He wanted to take me for an ice cream.
 It could have been me that day,” she said.
 “I went down there with them to Inverloch on that day with the Sodemans. ...
 He wanted to take me for an ice cream, and Mrs Sodeman wouldn’t let him take me, unless he also took Joan, his daughter.” (which Sodeman refused to do).